-We recorded our loss provision rate at 4.5% for the years ended December 31, 2022, 2021 and 2020 related to policies written in those years.
-The provision rate in 2022, 2021, and 2020 is supported by stability in payments for prior policy years, and qualitative factors that would indicate consistency, including consistency in lender underwriting standards, extension of credit to quality borrowers, a high proportion of refinance activity, claims expense management, mechanic's lien underwriting practices, and fraud awareness by lenders, title insurers and settlement agents.
+We recorded our loss provision rate at 4.5% for the years ended December 31, 2021, 2020 and 2019.
+Of such annual loss provision rates, 4.5%, for each of the years ended December 31, 2021, 2020 and 2019, respectively, related to losses on policies written in the current year, and the remainder, if any related to developments on prior year policies.
+The provision rate in 2021, 2020, and 2019 is supported by stability in payments for prior policy years, and qualitative factors that would indicate consistency, including consistency in lender underwriting standards, extension of credit to quality borrowers, a high proportion of refinance activity, better claims expense management, better mechanic's lien underwriting practices, and better fraud awareness by lenders, title insurers and settlement agents.